Anita Baker: 1983–88: The Songstress, Rapture and Giving You the Best That I Got

-1990–96: Compositions, motherhood, Rhythm of Love and tour
+1990–02: Compositions, motherhood, Rhythm of Love and tour

-In 1990, Baker released Compositions, which had Baker more involved in the songwriting and production process and the first in which she began incorporating more jazz elements than in previous albums.
+In 1990, Baker released Compositions, which had Baker more involved in the songwriting and production process, and the first in which she began incorporating more jazz elements than in previous albums.
 The album launched the singles "Talk to Me", "Soul Inspiration" and "Fairy Tales", and eventually sold over a million copies.

 After the end of the album's touring and promotion schedule in 1991, Baker took a break from the business to settle down with her husband at the time, later having two children with him.
 Meanwhile, Elektra bought the rights to, and reissued, her first album, The Songstress.
-It has since sold more than 300,000 copies.

 After appearing on Frank Sinatra's Duets album, Baker returned to the charts with Rhythm of Love in 1994.
 The album featured "Body and Soul", her first top 40 pop hit since 1989.
 The second single, the mid-tempo "I Apologize", won Baker an eighth Grammy.
 The album eventually sold over two million copies: her fourth consecutive platinum-selling album.
-Baker undertook the Rhythm of Love World Tour from December 14, 1994 to November 14, 1995.
+Baker undertook the Rhythm of Love World Tour from December 14, 1994, to November 14, 1995.
 Baker was transferred to another label within the Warner Music Group, Atlantic Records, in 1996.

 Taking a hiatus after the end of the Rhythm of Love Tour to care for her two sons, Baker returned to the studio in 2000.
 In May 2001, she filed a lawsuit against Zomba Recording and its Dreamhire division for alleged damage to her recordings by a hired 24-track tape machine.
 Due to a label restructuring, Baker was let go from Atlantic that November without releasing any material with the company.
 During this hiatus, Rhino Records released the compilation, The Best of Anita Baker (named Sweet Love: The Very Best of Anita Baker in the UK) in June 2002.
 The album eventually was certified platinum by the RIAA, denoting sales in excess of 1,000,000 units in the US.

 2004–08: My Everything, Christmas Fantasy and tour

 That year, Baker returned to live performing, signing with Blue Note Records in March 2004.
 That September, Baker released the album, My Everything.
 The album peaked at number four on the Billboard 200 and number-one on the R&B charts, eventually being certified gold.

 In 2005, Baker released Christmas Fantasy, winning a Grammy nomination for the song, "Christmas Time Is Here".
 In May 2005, Baker was awarded an Honorary Doctorate of Music from Berklee College of Music.
 Starting in 2007, Baker embarked on a two-year concert tour titled An Evening with Anita Baker.
 She occasionally sang the American national anthem at sports events.
 "I met Anita at the Grammy Awards in 2007," said Mary J. Blige.
 "I told [her] how much she meant to me.
 She said, 'I'm glad that you picked up the ball where I left off.'
 That meant a lot."